fbpx

 5. Hawaii is One of the Most Kid-Friendly Destinations

-We’ve been to many kid-friendly destinations, but Hawaii is by far one of our favorites.
-There are so many places where you won’t feel bad about bringing your toddler and they’ll be excited too!
+We’ve been to many kid-friendly destinations, but Hawaii is one of our favorites.
+There are so many places you won’t feel bad about bringing your toddler, and they’ll be excited, too!

 My only tip is to avoid resorts with an adults-only vibe (or at least don’t hang out at the adult pool with your child) and don’t bring them to romantic restaurants full of honeymooners or people on date nights.